Tarun-Rajan99/MSc-Project/02_reading/clustering.md

 **Authors:** - Klassen et al. (2022) Applied Intelligence

-- Most methods focus on tracking individual times series, not the entire database
+- Most methods focus on tracking individual time series, not the entire database
 - Evolutionary clustering is a research field proposed to improve time series clustering
-- It states :  each clustering should be similar to the clustering of its predecessor, while accurately reflecting the properties of its own data
+- It states:  each clustering should be similar to the clustering of its predecessor, while accurately reflecting the properties of its own data
-- uses an extended definition of evolutionary clustering instead of targeting the similarity of two successive clusterings they demand the similarity of a clustering to all previous clusterings.They call this the over-time stabilityand introduced it, because small changes between twotimestamps could develop to huge changes over several timesteps.
+- uses an extended definition of evolutionary clustering instead of targeting the similarity of two successive clusterings, they demand the similarity of a clustering to all previous clusterings.
+They call this the over-time stability and introduced it, because small changes between two timestamps could develop to huge changes over several timesteps.
-- They note an intuitive ideafor achieving a temporal linkage would be to simplycompare clustering pairs of successive points in time.
+- They note an intuitive idea for achieving a temporal linkage would be to simply compare clustering pairs of successive points in time.
 This approach would strongly weight variation between two points in time and neglect long-term change.
-- Also, the index would be stronglynegatively affected by separations or merges of clusters ofsuccessive time points.
+- Also, the index would be strongly negatively affected by separations or merges of clusters of successive time points.
 Even when comparing clusteringpairs of all different time points these problems would persist.
-- CLOSE takes the over-time stability as well as the quality of a clustering,to give an overall rating for an over-time clustering.
+- CLOSE takes the over-time stability as well as the quality of a clustering, to give an overall rating for an over-time clustering.

-- Standard subsequence clustering asks: does this segment of behaviour belong to a cluster or not?
+- Standard subsequence clustering asks: Does this segment of behaviour belong to a cluster or not?
 If it gets assigned to any cluster, it's considered normal.
 CLOSE goes further — it tracks transitions between clusters over time.
 A user could be legitimately assigned to a cluster at every single window, but if they keep switching between different clusters erratically, that transition pattern itself is the anomaly signal.
 Standard subsequence clustering would miss this entirely.